 Phase two explainer: What restrictions are being lifted today?

-Some shops will reopen and you can explore your count but no pints or haircuts
+Some shops will reopen and you can explore your county but no pints or haircuts

 Your Web Browser may be out of date.
 If you are using Internet Explorer 9, 10 or 11 our Audio player will not work properly.